Brison Fernandes

-Brison Deuben Fernandes (born 17 April 2001) is an Indian professional footballer who plays as a winger for Indian Super League club Goa.
+Brison Deuben Fernandes (born 17 April 2001) is an Indian professional footballer who plays as a forward for Indian Super League club Chennaiyin and the India national team.

 Club career

 FC Goa

 Fernandes started his career at Salgaocar, where he played at under-14 level.
 He joined FC Goa in 2016.
 He played for the FC Goa Reserves in the Goa Pro League and Reliance Foundation Development League.

 In September 2021, Fernandes was promoted to the senior team and named in the Goa 2021 Durand Cup squad.
 On 26 February 2022, he made his Indian Super League debut as a substitute for Makan Chothe in a 2–0 away loss against Mumbai City.
 On 3 November 2022, he scored his first ISL goal in a 3–0 home win against Jamshedpur FC.

 2024–25: Breakthrough season

 On 4 January 2025, Fernandes scored twice in a 4–2 away win against Odisha FC and became the first domestic player to score consecutive braces in the ISL.